 By: Christopher G. Adamo

 Christopher G. Adamo is a resident of southeastern Wyoming and has been involved in state and local politics for many years.
-He writes for several prominent conservative websites, as has written for regional and national magazines.
+He writes for several prominent conservative websites, and has written for regional and national magazines.
+He is currently the Chief Editorial Writer for The Proud Americans, an advocacy group for America’s seniors, and for all Americans.
 His contact information and article archives can be found at www.chrisadamo.com, and he can be followed on Twitter @CGAdamo.